Jayplect/weatherPy/README.md

           # If no hotel is found, set the hotel name as "No hotel found".
           df.loc[index, "col"] = "No hotel found"

-Plot 4: All Cities used in visualizations:
+Plot 4: Map showing all Cities generated using CityPy

 <img width="1000" src =https://github.com/Jayplect/python-api-challenge/assets/107348074/14b461d6-caf2-444f-b1ba-9d0e7e108c06>

- Plot 4: My Ideal Cities based on the criteria for cities (> 21 ${^oC}$ max_temperatures < 27 ${^oC}$, wind_speed < 4.5 m/s, cloudiness = zero
+ Plot 5: My Ideal Cities based on the criteria for cities (> 21 ${^oC}$ max_temperatures < 27 ${^oC}$, wind_speed < 4.5 m/s, cloudiness = zero

 <img width="1000" src =https://github.com/Jayplect/python-api-challenge/assets/107348074/e8a9d71d-9427-42b8-99ac-96d19e088a19>

 ## Summary of Results
-- From plot 2, temperature becomes less warmer as we approach higher latitudes in the Northern hemisphere and vice-versa.
-Aprroximately 70% of the variance in the response varaible- Max temperature can be explained by ndependent variable- Latitude.
+- From Plot 1, temperature becomes less warmer as we approach higher latitudes in the Northern hemisphere (latitudes >= 0) and vice-versa.
+On the other hand, temperatures feels warmer as we near the equator and vice-versa in the southern hemisphere (latitudes < 0).
-- Conversely from plot 3, temperature feels warmer as we near the equator and vice-versa in the southern hemisphere .
-Only about 60% of the variability in the outcome data can be explained by the model.
+- As observed in Plot 2, aprroximately 70% of the variance in the response varaible- Max temperature, can be explained by the independent variable- Latitude.
+Whereas, in plot 3, only about 60% of the variability in the outcome data can be explained by the model.

 ## References
 Data for this dataset was generated by edX Boot Camps LLC, and is intended for educational purposes only.